 The pontine respiratory group sharpens the breath rhythm into transitions between inspiration and expiration and vice versa.

-The chemoreceptors monitor oscillations in the blood's CO2, O2, and pH levels.
+The chemoreceptors monitor oscillations of CO2, O2, and pH levels in the blood.
 Sensory input regarding these variables is subsequently sent to the CPG with commands to either raise or lower the breathing cycle to re-balance the concentration of chemicals back to homeostatic levels within the body.

 The body uses multiple feedback systems to govern breathing efficiently.